- A tooth abscess is a serious condition that can lead to tooth loss and general health complications, as it is a pocket of pus surrounding the tooth.

 Tooth infection symptoms

-The first sign you’ll likely notice is a toothache.
+The first sign you will likely notice is a toothache.
 This is your body letting you know that something is wrong.
-But this isn’t always the case.
+However, this is not always the case.

 The following tooth abscess symptoms often follow: